ansyblenetwork/sdg/_posts/2020-11-28-species-counterpoint-in.md

 title: "Species counterpoint in Pachelbel's Canon"
 ---

 [Open music theory](http://openmusictheory.com/firstSpecies.html) is already an excellent resource on species counterpoint, so I thought that instead of reproducing a post on it, I would analyze Pachelbel's Canon from the point of view of species counterpoint.
+As it turns out, the first three variations, at least in framework, almost perfectly parallel the first three species of counterpoint: one note to one, one to two, and then one to four.

 ### First species